CaseyManning/MagnetSimulation/README.md

 ### Useful keyboard shortcuts
 Space: Start simulation

 Alt + P: Run python script

 ⌘  + Shift + S: Save python script

+I will work on creating a system to use the python API to apply forces to the magnets during the simulation, so I will update the readme with information on how to apply force / rotation to magnets at that point.